 For more than 30 years the Snow Law Firm has successfully represented people on Cape Cod who have been injured by others.
 Schedule a consultation today.
 If you are hospitalized or incapacitated, call (508) 477-7100 and Attorney Snow will arrange to meet with you.

 You might like to know more about what it takes in Massachusetts to win a personal injury case.

-Compensation awarded to you and families who are injured because of the misconduct of another person or company.
-Under Massachusetts law, damages include:
+Compensation awarded to you, your spouse, significant other, partner or child who are injured because of the negligence of another person or company includes the following:

-In wrongful death cases, additional punitive damages are sometimes awarded to the deceased’s family.
+In wrongful death cases, if the negligent party’s conduct arises to gross negligence, or is determined to be willful or reckless, punitive damages can be awarded to the deceased’s family.

 There is a lot at stake in personal injury and wrongful death cases.
 The opposing side does their best to pay as little as possible.
 After being injured, it’s natural that you feel more emotional than before.
 This is when the insurance team tries to get you to make a decision.
 Remember, be sure to make major decisions with expert advice from someone who shares your best interests.
 Refuse to sign any settlement or accept money that releases the other person from responsibility until we talk together.

 There is a limited time frame to file a personal injury case in Massachusetts called the Statute of Limitations.
 If you’ve been injured or believe a wrongful death of a family member occurred, contact us today.